What is your role at ARC Physical Therapy+?

 I was born in Riverton, Wyoming.
 I grew up in Atlanta, Georgia.

 Where did you go to school?

-Who or what inspired you to get into Occupational Therapy?
+Who or what inspired you to get into the physical therapy space?

-What do you like most about your work at ARC Physical Therapy+?
+What do you like most about your work in the physical therapy space?

 What do you like to do in your free time?

 I enjoy working out and being outdoors biking, hiking, some running or playing tennis.
 I enjoy spending time with friends and family.
 I also love reading, learning and cooking for my family.
 I love an adventure and I like to travel when the opportunity arises.